jcgonzalezb/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

-# C - Pointers, arrays and strings
+# C - More singly linked lists

 ## Description of the files inside this folder: